skm16/wordpress-redirect-users-based-on-operating-system/readme.txt

 Which operating systems does this plugin support?
 Currently this plugin detects most Mac, Windows and Linux operating systems.

-Does the plugin support custom fields?
+Does the plugin support custom post types?
 No, not currently.

 == Screenshots ==